 Q: “PES Chronicles”, eh?
 Sounds fancy.
 What’s it all about?

-A: It’s a thrice-weekly online diary of my experiences in football gaming, focused on Pro Evolution Soccer.
-I’ve played PES for most of the past decade.
+thricetwice-weekly online diary of my experiences in football gaming, focused on Pro Evolution Soccer.
+I’ve been playing PES/ISS since the late 1990s.
 But there’s also plenty of talk about FIFA, and some talk about other games too, football-related and otherwise.
 That’s it really.
 Nothing more, nothing less.

 Q: Cool.
 Let’s play online!